Monica Løken

-Monica Løken is a Norwegian handball player.
+Monica Angelsnes Kyvåg (née Løken, born in 1967) is a Norwegian former handball player.
 She played twelve matches for the Norway women's national handball team in 1994 and 1995.
+She debuted for the Norwegian national team against Czech Republic in August 1994.
 She participated at the 1994 European Women's Handball Championship, where the Norwegian team placed third.

+She is married to Norwegian handball coach Frode Kyvåg since 1995, and they have two kids.